 This French band packs so much swagger.
 Christine and the Queens push gender norms by speaking on the largely untouched female sex drive, comparing men to women in that respect.
 The masculinity swirled with funkiness makes for one-of-a-kind music.

 9. Kacey Musgraves

 Kacey Musgraves is everyone's latest favorite.
 She brings so many communities together with her poppy country beats and diva attitude.
 Not to mention, her yeehaw moment at Coachella broke the Internet.

 10. Maggie Rogers

 If you've been keeping up with my previous articles, you would know that I am completely and utterly obsessed with Maggie Rogers.
 Her music paints colors and soundscapes like no other.
-She's so funky and cool and breaks from the mold of typical young, female artists.
-Her sound is alternative and indie and poppy, yet does not fit in any genre.
+She's so funky and cool and breaks from the mold of typically young, female artists.
+Her sound is alternative, indie, and poppy yet does not fit in any genre.
 SERIOUSLY PEOPLE, go listen to her music.